blomqvist/thesis/Report/report.md

 Set bit indicates a button being pressed.
 Depending on implementation, a button can act as a switch which toggles on or off, or active high.
 Multiple buttons might be active at any time.

-**PDOTx1:** _Table 8_ displays the object which can control most of the ICH.
+**PDOTx1:** As discussed earlier in section 3.1.2, the OCU control the ICH node. _Table 8_ displays the PDO of operations which the OCU can control most of the ICH with.
 Functionality can be requested or restricted.
-Also, combinations can be sent.
+Also, combinations of operations can be sent.

 \begin{table}[H]
 \centering